From Bondi beach to Bahrain, Cheryl Rodrigues has come a long way trying to conquer small waves and big fears

 So, selachophobia (the fancy way of saying “fear of sharks”) getting the better of me, I have since avoided any similar surfing situations.
 That is, until now.

 Years later, in Bahrain, I’m asked to confront the fear again, as I am invited to Wahooo!
 Water Park to take a surfing lesson at their surf point aptly called Flowrider.
-With no sharks and no currents, I feel more positive than I did that fateful afternoon in Oz, although my recently expanded waistline causes me anxiety all the same.
+With no sharks and no currents, I feel more positive than I did that fateful afternoon in Oz, although my recently expanded waistline causes me anxiety all

 I keep imagining myself beached like a whale (who said shark?!) on Wahooo’s shores, wondering if I would survive the onslaught of the automated waves.
 Would I simply get tossed around like a sock in a washing machine?
 There was only one way to find out…